htrap5283/Front-end-Resume-Management/README.md

-# Front-End Resume Management

-## Overview

-**Front-End Resume Management** is a modern web application developed with React, designed to simplify the management of employee resumes.
-The app features a clean user interface and leverages Redux for state management, Axios for API interactions, and React Router for seamless navigation.

-## Features

-- 🔒 **User Authentication**: Secure login to access the application.
-- 📝 **Employee Personal Details Form**: Form to enter and manage employee details.
-- 📊 **Project Details Form**: Add and manage information about projects.
-- 🏆 **Skills and Certifications Form**: Manage skills and certifications related to employees.
-- 🔍 **Search and Display**: Search for employees and view detailed information.
-- 📄 **PDF Generation**: Generate and download resumes in PDF format.
-- 📱 **Responsive Design**: Fully responsive design for mobile and desktop devices.

-## Technologies Used

-- **Frontend:**

-  - **React**: JavaScript library for building user interfaces.
-  - **Redux Toolkit**: For state management.
-  - **React Router DOM**: For routing and navigation.
-  - **Axios**: For making HTTP requests.
-  - **Bootstrap**: For styling and responsive design.
-  - **MUI (Material UI)**: For additional UI components and styling.
-  - **React-Quill**: Rich text editor for text inputs.
-  - **React Tags Input**: Manage tags and keywords.
-  - **HTML2PDF.js** and **JSPDF**: Generate PDF documents from HTML content.

-- **Development Tools:**
-  - **React Scripts**: Scripts for managing the React application lifecycle.
-  - **ESLint**: For linting JavaScript code and ensuring code quality.

-## Project Structure

-The project is organized as follows:
+# 📄 Resume Management System

+## 🛠️ Overview

+The **Resume Management System** is a comprehensive solution designed to manage employee resumes effectively.
+It comprises two main components:

+- **🌐 Front-End Resume Management**: A React-based web application that provides an intuitive interface for managing employee details, projects, skills, and certifications.
+- **🔧 Back-End Resume Management**: A Node.js-based server that handles API requests, data management, and PDF resume storage using PostgreSQL as the database.

+This system is designed to be highly modular, allowing for easy customization and expansion.
+It is fully responsive and provides a seamless user experience across different devices.

+## ✨ Features

+### 🌐 Front-End

+- 🔒 **User Authentication**: Secure login mechanism for accessing the application.
+- 📝 **Employee Personal Details Management**: Add, update, and manage personal details of employees.
+- 📊 **Project Details Management**: Track and manage employee projects.
+- 🏆 **Skills and Certifications Management**: Maintain a record of employee skills and certifications.
+- 📄 **PDF Resume Generation**: Generate and download resumes in PDF format.
+- 📱 **Responsive Design**: Optimized for both mobile and desktop devices.

+### 🔧 Back-End

+- 🌐 **RESTful API Services**: Provides endpoints for managing employee data, projects, skills, and certifications.
+- 🗃️ **PostgreSQL Database Integration**: Efficiently handles data storage and retrieval.
+- 📄 **PDF Storage**: Store and retrieve PDF resumes from the database.
+- 🔄 **Data Integrity**: Ensures data consistency and reliability with Sequelize ORM.

+## 🛠️ Technologies Used

+### 🌐 Front-End

+- **⚛️ React**: JavaScript library for building user interfaces.
+- **🛠️ Redux Toolkit**: State management for complex application state.
+- **🔄 React Router DOM**: Handles navigation between different components.
+- **📡 Axios**: Facilitates communication with the back-end API.
+- **🎨 Bootstrap** & **Material UI (MUI)**: Provides a consistent and responsive design.
+- **📄 HTML2PDF.js** & **JSPDF**: Generates PDF documents from HTML content.

+### 🔧 Back-End

+- **🟢 Node.js**: JavaScript runtime for building scalable network applications.
+- **🚀 Express.js**: Web framework for handling HTTP requests and routing.
+- **🗃️ Sequelize**: ORM for managing database interactions with PostgreSQL.
+- **🐘 PostgreSQL**: Relational database system for storing and retrieving data.
+- **📁 Multer** & **PDFKit**: Handles file uploads and PDF generation.

+## 📁 Project Structure

+### 🌐 Front-End Project Structure

 ```
 /front-end-resume-management